seqcode/miniMDS/README.md

 ``python minimds_inter.py -l 100000 -c 1 8 data/GM12878_combined_interchromosomal data/GM12878_combined_intrachromosomal 1000000 10000``

-Note: it is necessary to use this option if you are using a genome other than human, so that it won't search for chromosomes that don't exist.
+Note: it is often necessary to use this option if you are using a genome other than human, so that it won't search for chromosomes that don't exist.

 ### Plotting